 - Overview of the best budget 3D printers under $300

-- What about all of the low-cost Kickstarter 3D printers?
+- What about low-cost Kickstarter 3D printers?

-- Under $300
+- Price: under $300

-- Community feedback and customer service
+- Community feedback

 The 10 best cheap 3D printers under $300